dotnet/docs-maui/docs/fundamentals/localization.md

 </manifest>
 ```

 Right-to-left localization can then be tested by changing the device or emulator to use the right-to-left language.
-Alternatively, provided that you've activated developer options in the Settings app, you can enable **Force RTL layout direction** in **Settings > Developer Options**.
+Alternatively, if you've activated developer options in the Settings app, you can enable **Force RTL layout direction** in **Settings > Developer Options**.
 For information on configuring developer options, see [Configure on-device developer options](https://developer.android.com/studio/debug/dev-options) on developer.android.com.

 #### iOS and Mac Catalyst